shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 The PepQuery tool is used to validate the identified microbial peptides from SearchGUI/PeptideShaker and MaxQuant, to ensure that they are indeed of microbial origin and that human peptides were not misassigned.
 To do this, all confident microbial peptides from the two database search algorithms were merged and searched against the Human UniProt Reference proteome (with Isoforms) and cRAP databases.

-Interestingly, the PepQuery tool does not rely on searching peptides against a reference protein sequence database as “traditional” shotgun proteomics does, which enables it to identify novel, disease-specific sequences with sensitivity and specificity in its protein validation.
+Interestingly, the PepQuery tool does not rely on searching peptides against a reference protein sequence database as “traditional” shotgun proteomics does, which enables it to identify novel, disease-specific sequences with sensitivity and specificity in its protein validation (Figure A).

+![Data Verification](../../images/clinical-mp/clinical-mp-verification.jpg "FIGURE-1")

 Then we extract microbial protein sequences that are assigned to the PepQuery verified peptides.
-To this, we again add the Human UniProt Reference proteome (with Isoforms) and cRAP databases for creating a database for quantitation purposes.
+To this, we again add the Human UniProt Reference proteome (with Isoforms) and cRAP databases for creating a database for quantitation purposes(Figure B).

-![Data Verification](../../images/clinical-mp/clinical-mp-verification.jpg "FIGURE-1")

 ![Data Verification](../../images/clinical-mp/clinical-mp-verification-figure2.jpg "FIGURE-2")